How to Play and Win at Online Craps

-- The first part of an online craps game is what we've referred to as the 'qualifying' stage of the game (indicated by button/puck Off).
-Here you must make a bet on Pass or Don't Pass by placing your chips on your chosen bet.
+- The first part of an online craps game is what we've referred to as the 'qualifying' stage of the match (indicated by button/puck Off).
+Here, you must bet on Pass or Don't Pass by placing your chips on your chosen bet.

 - Any other number rolled progresses the round to the main stage (indicated by button/puck On) with that number set as the Point and marked as such by the button/puck over that number on the table.

-- All the other bet types are then available, which give you the option of betting that the Point will or won't be rolled, what the dice outcome will be, etc. Place your chips on your preferred bets.
+- All the other bet types are then available, giving you the option of betting that the Point will or won't be rolled, the dice outcome, etc. Place your chips on your best bets.

-- You'll then roll the dice until the Point or a 7 comes up, with the opportunity to place additional bets between rolls.
-Once the Point or a 7 is rolled, the main stage of the round comes to an end and a new qualifying stage starts.
-(In land-based casino craps and live craps, rolling the Point means you remain as the shooter for the next round, whereas rolling a 7 means the next player is the shooter in the next round.)
+- You'll then roll the dice until the Point, or a 7 comes up, with the opportunity to place additional bets between rolls.
+Once the Point or a 7 is rolled, the main stage of the round comes to an end, and a new qualifying stage starts.
+(In land-based casino craps and live craps, moving the Point means you remain as the shooter for the next round, whereas rolling 7 means the next player is the shooter in the next game.)

 How to Win Craps